 The morality of not being accessible is partly covered above.
-Do you want to be the organisation who isn’t tailoring your digital services to those with access issues?
-It is your responsibility to be able to offer your digital information and services to everyone.
+Do you want to be the organisation that isn’t tailoring your digital services to those with access issues?
+It is your responsibility to be able to meet the needs of everyone with your digital information and services.
 Accessibility is not ‘special treatment’ it’s equal treatment.

 We like to put it this way: the odds of us being alive, as we are, holds the same probability as 2,000,000 people rolling a dice simultaneously and have it land on the same number.
 When each and every individual is that special, why should we label a group of humans and have it so they can’t access something online.
 Surely everyone has a right to access your information and services?

 Social media is also a great tool for building a community and sharing information about access.
 Allowing people to talk about experiences they’ve had in the past and share information quickly with others.
 Yet some platforms still remain inaccessible and very difficult to use.

 There is a social media account, @DontWantOurCash, that will publicly name and shame your business for not being accessible to people with disabilities.
 This could completely destroy a brand’s reputation with the disabled community and initiative of this kind are popping up all over the place.